Desert locust: Description

 The genus Schistocerca consists of more than 30 species, distributed in Africa, Asia, and North and South America.
 Many species are difficult to identify due to the presence of variable morphs.
 Schistocerca is the only genus within the Cyrtacanthacridinae that occurs in both the New and Old World.
 Most species have the fastigium deflexed and lack lateral carinae on the pronotum.
 The hind tibia have smooth margins with numerous spines, however, there are no apical spine on the outer margin.
 Males in the genus have broad anal cerci and a split subgenital plate.
 The genus is thought to have originated in Africa and then speciated in the New World after a dispersal event that took place 6 to 7 million years ago.

-The morphology and colour of Schistocerca differ depending on whether individuals are solitary or gregarious.

-Morphology - Adults: Solitary Females are 6–9 cm long; Solitary males are 4.5–6 cm; gregarious female 5–6 cm long; gregarious males 4.5–5 cm.
+Solitary females are 6–9 cm long, while solitary males are 4.5–6 cm.
+Gregarious females are 5–6 cm long, whereas gregarious males are 4.5–5 cm.
 The prosternal tubercle is straight, blunt and slightly sloping backwards.
 The Male subgenitial plate is biloped, ceri, flat and blunt.
 Elytra are marked with large irregular spots, and the pronotum is not crested, and is narrower and saddle-shaped in the gregarious phase.
-The eyes are striated, and the number of striae increases after each moult and are only clearly visible in solitary individuals.
+The eyes are striated, and the number of striae increases after each moult, only clearly visible in solitary individuals.

-Coloration - Nymph: Solitary nymphs are greenish or pale beige and may go through six instars.
+Solitary nymphs are greenish or pale beige and may go through six instars.
 Gregarious nymphs are typically yellow, with a black head and pronotum, black lateral stripes on the abdomen and pass through five instars.
 During the first instar, gregarious nymphs are almost entirely black.
 Adults: Immature solitary adults are sandy, pale grey or beige in colour; this colouration evolves to pale yellow in mature male adults and to pale beige with brown patterns in mature females.
 Immature gregarious adults are pink/reddish in colour, changing to bright yellow in mature males; in mature females the yellow is less bright, mainly on the upper parts of the body, with the lower parts being more of a pale beige.
 The hindwings are transparent or light yellow.